Jafer118/pixel-jump-bug-runner-game/README.md

 # pixel-jump-bug-runner-game
 2d runner game
-Handleiding: Pixel Jump: De Bug-Runner (Updated Edition)
+User Manual: Pixel Jump: The Bug-Runner
-1. What You Need in Your Folder
+What's in the Folder?

-Put all these files together in one single folder:
+Make sure all these files are put together in your project folder:

+    db_schema.sql – The database schema for saving scores and game data.

     index.html – The game layout, canvas, and screens.

+    save_score.php – The PHP backend to connect scores to the database.

+    script.js – The core game logic for jumping, flying, shooting, gravity, and collision detection.

     style.css – The retro pixel styling and UI design.

-    script.js – The core game logic (jumping, flying, shooting, gravity, and collision detection).

-    speler.png – The student character with the graduation cap.

-    bug.png – The red bug with the 404 error.

 2. How to Play & Controls

-You don't need XAMPP or any local server just to play the game; simply double-click index.html to open it right in Chrome, Firefox, or Edge.

-    Runner Mode (Phase 1):
+You can open the game directly by double-clicking index.html in your browser.
+The controls work as follows:

-        Spacebar or Click/Tap: Jump over incoming red 404-bugs or shoot projectiles.
+    Runner Mode: Spacebar or click/tap to jump or shoot.

-    Boss Fight / Flight Mode (Phase 2):

-        W Key: Move your airplane/character up.

-        S Key: Move your airplane/character down.
+    Airplane / Boss Fight: Use the W key to move up and the S key to move down.

-    Game Over: If you crash into a bug or boss obstacle, your final score pops up immediately, and you can hit the restart button to try again.
+    Game Over: If your character crashes into a bug or obstacle, the game stops immediately and your score is displayed.

-3. Connecting the Database (Backend)
+3. Database & XAMPP

-You only need XAMPP, PHP, and MySQL when you are actually ready to save those highscores to your database tables (Gebruikers, Scores, Skins, Instellingen).
-For regular testing, playing, and showing the game off during the hackathon, opening the HTML file directly in your browser is more than enough!
+Do you want to save scores using save_score.php and db_schema.sql?
+Just make sure XAMPP is running and your database is properly connected in phpMyAdmin.
+For regular testing and playing, you don't even need this right away!